arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 # Increase the version number of the library
 # Only do this before making a new public distribution
 # After doing this, you can `npm publish`
-$ npm version major | minor | patch
+$ npm run deploy major | minor | patch

-# Push the tag created by `npm version` to the repo and request Travis to publish
-$ git push --tags origin master -m "[publish]"
 ```

-The checking comment "[publish]" will Trigger Travis to do a `npm publish`.
-If the build fails for whatever reason, include "[publish]" in the check-in comment
-fixing the issue.
+This command will
+1. Trigger a Travis CI build
+2. Increment the version number and create a corresponding git tag
+3. Publish a git release
+4. Publish to NPM

 **Note on versioning** Use the [semver](http://semver.org/) convention for
 versions:
-* `npm version patch`: bug fixes and other minor changes.
+* `npm run deploy`: bug fixes and other minor changes.
 Last number of the
 version is incremented, e.g. `1.2.41` → `1.2.42`
-* `npm version minor`: new features which don't break existing features.
+* `npm run deploy minor`: new features which don't break existing features.
 Middle
 number of the version is incremented, e.g. `1.2.42` → `1.3.0`
-* `npm version major`: changes which break backward compatibility of the API.
+* `npm run deploy major`: changes which break backward compatibility of the API.
 Increment the first number, e.g. `1.3.56` → `2.0.0`